pattichis/AIML/README.md

 The workshop was co-sponsored by CYENS, the IEEE Signal Processing Society, and the Cyprus Section of the IEEE Signal Processing Society.

-If you use material from this website, please cite using:<be>
+If you use material from this website, please cite using:<br>
 <tt>Pattichis, M.S.
 (2025).
 Train your own Mini AI!, Summer School, CYENS.
 Nicosia, Cyprus.
 https://github.com/pattichis/AIML.</tt>